-- Search for "Plan Your Deployment" in the Tableau Server Help. - Read What You Need Before You Begin. - Search for "Security Hardening Checklist" in the Tableau Server Help - If you're new to the cloud, use the Azure free tier to get familiar with working in the cloud before you deploy Tableau Server on Microsoft Azure. - Read about and understand network topology on Microsoft Azure and how to architect it.
+- Search for "Plan Your Deployment" in the Tableau Server Help. - Read What You Need Before You Begin. - Search for "Security Hardening Checklist" in the Tableau Server Help - If you're new to the cloud, use the Azure free tier to get familiar with working in the

+Tableau Server on Linux in Microsoft Azure Administrator Guide cloud before you deploy Tableau Server on Microsoft Azure.

+Read about and understand network topology on Microsoft Azure and how to architect it.